 - Accelerated Degree Programs: Earn your master's degree with only one additional year of study.
 Juniors and seniors are eligible to apply.

-- Graduate certificate in Professional Writing: In the 4-course certificate program, you'll develop professional writing skills that focus on specific settings, situations, and communities.
+- Graduate certificate in Professional Writing & Communication: In the 4-course certificate program, you'll develop professional writing skills that focus on specific settings, situations, and communities.